including modules, asynchronous generators, proxies and BigInt.

 support (legacy web compatibility).

 - Passes nearly 100% of the ECMAScript Test Suite tests when selecting the ES2020 features.
+A summary is available at Test262 Report.

 - Garbage collection using reference counting (to reduce memory usage